gardener/autoscaler/cluster-autoscaler/FAQ.md

 In the above scenario, CA won't try to scale-up any other node-grp for `podA` as it still calculates `node1` to be a possible candidate to join(`ResourceExhausted` errors are recoverable errors).
 Scale-up would still work for any new pods that can't fit on upcoming `node1` but can fit on some other node group.

 If you are sure that the capacity won't recover soon, then kindly re-create `podA`.
-This will allow CA to see it as a new pod and allow scale-up.
+This will allow CA to see it as a new pod and allow scale-up in some other node-grp as `ng-A` would be in backoff.

 Refer issue https://github.com/gardener/autoscaler/issues/154 to track changes made for early-backoff enablement